GreyKeenan/dukesup/index.md

 Choose one of the following options:

 * Discard a card from your hand.
-* Discard the top card of your draw pile.
+* Discard a card from your draw pile.
   Do not look at it.
 * Discard 1 of your-color cards off of the table.
-  The remaining cards must all be in valid runs/sets.
+  The remaining cards must be in valid runs/sets.

 If you don't play on your turn, you may discard twice instead of once.